rnakato/ShortCake/README.md

 ### 4.3 Rstudio

 ShortCake also provides the Rstudio environment.
-You can also execute Rstudio server using ShortCake:
+We recommend using Rstudio server as follows:

+    # Docker
+    docker run -it -p 8787:8787 --rm rnakato/shortcake_light:3.4.0 rserver.sh 8787
+    # Singularity
-    singularity exec shortcake.sif rserver.sh <port>
+    singularity exec shortcake.sif rserver.sh 8787

-Then, access `http://localhost:<port>` from your web browser.
+Then, access `http://localhost:8787` from your web browser.
 The default username and password are both `rstudio`.

 You can also run Rstudio directly without a server:
     singularity exec shortcake.sif rstudio